-One of the first chemicals to look out for in your bathroom is bleach!
-Household bleach (sodium hydroxide) is not, technically speaking, considered corrosive or toxic, even if ingested.
-However, bleach exposure can cause irritation in the eyes, mouth, lungs and on skin.
+One of the first chemicals to look out for in your bathroom is bleach.
+Household bleach is not, technically speaking, considered corrosive or toxic, even if ingested.
+However, bleach exposure can cause irritation in the eyes, mouth, lungs and skin.
 Individuals with asthma or other breathing problems are particularly susceptible.
 It can burn human tissue, internally or externally, especially in small children.
-Bleach manufacturing also produces dioxin, a chemical that is harmful to the environment.
+Bleach manufacturing produces dioxin, a chemical that is harmful to the environment.
 Dioxins are known as “persistent organic pollutants” because they linger in the water or soil and take many years to disappear.
 Many countries have banned chlorine bleach or restricted its use in an effort to protect the environment and human health.
 Greenpeace calls dioxin one of the most dangerous chemicals known to science, and warns that it can contribute to cancer, endocrine disorders and other serious health effects.
-Factories that rely on chlorine bleach also emit toxins into the air during the ventilation and exhaust processes.
-Some chlorine and related by-products remain in the air, where they contribute to air pollution.
+And lastly, some chlorine and related by-products remain in the air contributing to air pollution.

 Bon Ami Powder Cleanser